dc2007git/epilepsy12-documentation/docs/development/design-decisions.md

+---
-# Design Decisions and Rationale
+title: Design decisions and rationale
+reviewers: Dr Simon Chapman
+---

 A specific design decision was made not to leverage the significant time-saving power of Django's class-based views and forms, in favour of HTMX, so some explanation is needed here to explain the rationale.